ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 have this property because they return a pointer to uninitialized or zeroed-out, newly obtained storage.
 However, functions like realloc

 do not have this property, as they may return pointers to storage containing pointers to existing objects.
-Additionally, GCC uses the malloc
+GCC also assumes such functions rarely return null, enabling caller optimizations.

 In GCC, the malloc (